TWBug/GoldCardHenge/content/application/_index.en.md

 {{< /teaser >}}

 * When your application is approved and has passed the qualification review, you will receive an e-mail notification to bring your passport for passport inspection.
 At this point, please bring your original passport to your chosen Bureau of Consular Affairs or ROC mission/office.
 * After verification, you will receive an e-mail stating your passport has been inspected and the gold card application was approved.
-Under normal circumstances, this process should take a week.
-[Note 3](#note-3)
+Under normal circumstances, this process should take a week. [](#note-3)\[Note 4](#note-4)

 ## STEP 3: Receiving your Gold Card